 Naval Air Systems Command (NAVAIR)

 Vice Adm.
-Dean Peters, Commander, Naval Air Systems Command
+Carl Chebi, Commander, Naval Air Systems Command

 The Naval Air Systems Command (NAVAIR) was established in 1966 and is based in Patuxent River, MD with military and civilian personnel stationed at eight locations nationally with one site overseas.